Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-3-Week-6.md

 -----
 ### **Copy Whole Directories with scp-r**
 -----
 Oftentimes, it's necessary to copy entire directories.
 To copy single files line by line using scp will be an extremenly tedious and inefficient task.
 In order to handle entire directories, the `scp -r` command can be used. `scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parse` will copy the markdown-parse directory.
-The r means the scp will copy recursively, the . is the source and current directory and mmarkdown-parse is specifying the name of the directory that is created remotely (in the case it doesn't exist) and copy the contents of that directory.
+The r means the scp will copy recursively, the . is the source and current directory and markdown-parse is specifying the name of the directory scp is creating on the remote server (in the case it doesn't exist) and copy the contents of this directory there.

 The image below shows copying the markdown-parser directory into the ieng6 account.